The concept of the 6 tastes

 There are some exceptions which in Ayurveda are called Prabhav.
 As an example see the list below to mention a few:

 - Honey, has a cold Virya but is warming in nature.

-- Lemon, is sour and has a warming Virya but its affects to the body is cooling.
+- Lemon, is sour and has a warming Virya but its effects to the body are cooling.

 - Turmeric is bitter and cold but warms the body up.